bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ### Versions <a name="versions"> </a>

-You can use the versions below to guide you through your solution starting from version 1 to build a core components and then work your way to adding more features as you move versions.
+You can use the versions below to guide you through your solution starting from version 1 to build the core components and then work your way to adding more features as you move through the versions.

 #### Version 1
 - Data can be kept in memory (it doesn't need to be stored to a database or anything).